diliosuhor/About-Me/README.md

+-
+-
 - 👋 Hi, I’m Dili
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and Data Science
-- 🌱 I’m currently learning Data Science
-- I’m looking to collaborate on multiple projects
+- 🌱 I’m looking to collaborate on multiple projects
+-
+-